 I hope all is well.
 I had an idea for the blog we were supposed to write about Phfreaking.
-We were supposed to write it about the process of writing this play and since we wrote a lot of this play over email/phone calls, this seemed like a fitting way to discuss it.
+We were supposed to write it about the process of writing this play and since we wrote a lot of this play over email/phone calls, this seems like a fitting way to discuss it.
 Put it out tomorrow as an all call for people to attend?

 Here is my concept thought for us to talk about, but feel free to change this if it sucks.
 What did you hope to accomplish with writing this?

 There were a few main goals for me in writing this.
-One thing was, I wanted a subject that would spark the ensemble to true creative connectivity in devising – it seems like everyone felt that way about Internet culture, gender and tech, etc. It’s funny in looking at that now, because people are certainly sick of it two years later!
+One thing was, I wanted a subject that would spark the ensemble to true creative connectivity in devising – it seems like everyone felt that way about Internet culture, gender, and tech, etc. It’s funny in looking at that now because people are certainly sick of it two years later!
 But we had some really awesome generative rehearsals near the beginning of the project.

 The other goal that sort of emerged after we began was to create a work that ended up having a real discourse-like impact on a given audience.
 As I move forward in my producing (not just directing) career I am getting really into audience design as a subject – which is something I think a lot of fellow artists I’ve worked with in New York do not really think about.
-A lot of people in the avant garde/indie art scene in NYC, from my estimate, have a “butts in seats” marketing policy – i.e. it doesn’t matter who is there and why, but just how many people.
-This is true in a lot of other places, I’m sure, I just have most experience in New York.
+A lot of people in the avant-garde/indie art scene in NYC, from my estimate, have a “butts in seats” marketing policy – i.e. it doesn’t matter who is there and why, but just how many people.
+This is true in a lot of other places, I’m sure, I just have the most experience in New York.
 I was really trying to look at a work that would be performed FOR a given group of people and could be impactful for them, not just being performed BY us.
 So a lot of the components of the work have been centered around that.

 That is very close to what I wanted out of the project.